 Recurrent vomiting may further deteriorate your health by depriving your body of block-building nutrients.

 4. Nausea And Vomiting

 No surprises here!
-Problems with your body’s food processor is bound to manifest as nausea and vomiting.15 The stomach ache, bloating, and heartburn may collectively make you feel like your insides are churning and may tempt you to throw up.
+Problems with your body’s food processor is bound to manifest as nausea and vomiting.15 The stomach ache, bloating, and heartburn may collectively make you feel like your insides are churning and may tempt you

 5. Lower Back Pain